 The Minister can also appoint inspectors to administer and enforce the basic elements of the Act, such as to inspect places or conveyances, seize and detain materials, or order persons to take measures to reduce or eliminate serious or imminent dangers (sections 40 to 52).
 Upon Royal Assent, the power to make regulations in relation to human pathogens and toxins also came into effect.

 The next stage of implementing the HPTA and achieving policy objectives is the development of a program and regulatory framework.
-The principles and practices contained in the Laboratory Biosafety Guidelines (LBG), currently being updated in the Canadian Biosafety Standards and Guidelines, will be the cornerstone of the new framework.
+The principles and practices contained in the Laboratory Biosafety Guidelines (LBG), now the Canadian Biosafety Standards and Guidelines, will be the cornerstone of the new framework.
 A mixture of implementation tools, including the following, will also be developed:

 To help inform this process, cross-Canada consultations are being undertaken and will focus on the following key elements: